 Vokey wedge review

 In February 2018 the SM7 wedge was launched by Titleist around the world and it is a significant upgrade on the previous version – which was already an excellent wedge.
-We’ve reviewing the club to bring you the definitive guide.
-We’ve also put together a handy buyers guide to walk you through the many different options for when yo want to buy one – there’s so many variations on offer its hard to know which one to select for your bag.
+We’ve reviewed the club to bring you the definitive guide.
+We’ve also put together a handy buyers guide to walk you through the many different options for when you want to buy one – there are so many variations on offer it’s hard to know which one to select for your bag.

 It’s described by Titleist as the “highest level of wedge performance”.
 If you are looking for a new wedge or just a different loft to improve your game then the SM7 should certainly do that!

 From a design perspective, this is a stunning club to look at, it comes in a choice of matt black, metal and the new “raw” finish – a pure silver metal with a heat treated finish to keep it looking smart.
 The designer behind the club, Bob Vokey, believes wedges should not be a one size fits all club and different wedges suit different types of players and we agree with that 100%.
 The hard part can be cutting through the jargon to find the club that’s suitable for you.
 We’ve got you covered in this one starting with the different grinds.

 “The most played sand wedge on tour” is how Titleist describe this club.
 In our opinion, the average golfer would benefit more from an M-grind as a sand wedge, but a lower handicapper (under 10) may see more of a benefit to the F-grind.
 This version is more of a traditional wedge for around the green and can be used at the different lofts for different distances.

 Starting at a 46-degree loft for longer approaches the F-Grind goes as far as a 56-degree loft with varying different bounce levels from 50 degrees to 56 degrees.
 In simple terms, this is close to a standard pitching wedge and the higher lofts and bounces are more suited to a standard sand wedge.